-The bar is positioned somewhere around waist height, and you have to lie down beneath the bar, stretch your arms up, grip the bar, and pull yourself up until your chest hits the bar while keeping your heels on the ground at all times.
+The Australian pull up bar is positioned somewhere around waist height, and you have to lie down beneath the bar, stretch your arms up, grip the bar, and pull yourself up until your chest hits the bar while keeping your heels on the ground at all times.

-This exercise is easier than the classic pull-up because of the angle at which it is performed, and because of the additional support that your heels provide.
+This exercise is easier than the traditional pull-up because of the angle at which it is performed, and because of the additional support that your heels provide.